theislab/sfaira/docs/adding_datasets.rst

 1. `__init__.py` file which is has same content in all loaders,
 2. `ID.py` file that contains a `load()` functions with based instructions of loading raw data on disk,
 3. `ID.yaml` file that describes most meta data,
-4. `ID*.tsv` files with ontology-wise maps of free-text metadata items to contrained vocabulary.
+4. `ID*.tsv` files with ontology-wise maps of free-text metadata items to constrained vocabulary.

-Note that all dataset-specific components receive and `ID` that is set during the curation process.
+All dataset-specific components receive an `ID` that is set during the curation process.
-Below, we desribe how multiple datasets within a study can be handled with the same dataloder.
+Below, we describe how multiple datasets within a study can be handled with the same dataloder.
-In cases where this is not efficient, one can go through the data loader creation process once for each dataset and then group the resuling loaders (file groups 1-4) in a single directory named after the study's DOI.
+In cases where this is not efficient, one can go through the data loader creation process once for each dataset and then group the resulting loaders (file groups 1-4) in a single directory named after the study's DOI.

 An experienced curator can directly write such a data loader.
 However, first-time contributors often struggle with the interplay of individual files,